|Elliott Sound Products||Clock Motors & How They Work|

 Of all the possibilities, the contacts and wiring are probably the most troublesome in older clocks.
 The applied voltage is small (typically 1.5V) and the current is very low, so why do the contacts arc?
 The answer lies in the definition of an inductor at the beginning of this article.
 It stores energy as a magnetic field, and when the current is removed this field collapses.
 Remember that as the magnetic field around a coil changes, a voltage is developed.
 This voltage is proportional to the magnet (or magnetic field) strength, the number of turns, and the rate of change of magnetism.
 When contacts open, the rate of change is extremely fast - almost instantaneous.
 (This behaves the same way as the system used to produce the spark in the spark plugs of a motor car engine.)

-Although the field strength is small, there are a great many turns, and the voltage developed can easily exceed 200-500V for a very short period - typically around 10us (10 microseconds).
+Although the field strength is small, there are a great many turns, and the voltage developed can easily exceed 200-500V for a very short period - typically around 10µs (10 microseconds).
 This voltage causes the arc (and can also damage the insulation of the coil), but when the early switched impulse clocks were built there was no easy way to prevent the excessive voltage.
 Methods were known to electrical engineers before 1900, but few of them were ever involved with clock making.
 Adding a resistor in parallel with the coil is generally sufficient to reduce the voltage pulse dramatically.
 A 5,000 ohm resistor (5k) will reduce a 300V pulse to less than 8V with a typical coil.
 The resistor does cause the current to increase slightly.

 |Resistance||Pulse Amplitude||Pulse Duration||Wasted Power|

-The above table shows the relationship between the resistance used, the spike voltage and the wasted power (while the contacts are closed).
+The above table shows the relationship between the resistance used, the back-EMF spike voltage and the wasted power (while the contacts are closed).
 This assumes that the coil has around 2,000 turns, and is supplied from a 1.5V cell.
 The supply positive is switched, and note that the spike generated is always the reverse polarity from that supplied via the contacts.

 The diode was included to demonstrate that it suppresses the spike very effectively, but also increases the duration of the coil current.
 By using a diode to suppress the back EMF ("Electro-Motive Force" as it is known in electrical terms), a smaller amount of energy can be applied to the coil because almost none is wasted generating high voltages that no-one wants anyway.
-While using a diode is appropriate for new designs (or rebuilds), it is not original, so should be installed unobtrusively (it can even be "buried" inside the coil itself).
+While using a diode is appropriate for new designs (or rebuilds), it is not original, so should be installed unobtrusively (it can even be 'buried' inside the coil itself).

 Be warned that using a diode makes the circuit polarity-sensitive - the DC must be applied the right way, or the diode will short circuit the cell or battery!
 A resistor has no such limitation, and many (most?) motors using switched circuits will work with either polarity.